The Ledger Nano X is a top-rated cryptocurrency hardware wallet for securing your crypto assets offline.

 Lastly, it doesn’t have an inbuilt battery and cannot be used in standby mode.

-Ledger Nano S is cheaper than the upgraded Nano X at $89 CAD.
+Ledger Nano S is cheaper than the upgraded Nano X.

 My review of the Ledger Nano X is positive.